Glossary

 Prepaid interest

-Charged to a borrower at closing to cover interest on the loan between the closing date and the end of that month.
+Charged to a borrower at closing to cover interest on the loan between the closing date and the period covered by the first mortgage payment.

 Prepayment

-A full or partial payment of the principal before the due date.
-This might occur if the borrower makes extra payments, sells the property or refinances the existing loan.
+A full or partial payment of the loan principal before the due date.

 Pre-payment penalty